 A Green Light is an assessment of the suitability as supervisor with focus on track-record and time to supervise.

 Green Light is one aspect of many assessed when a new doctoral position is established.

 The Green Light is connected to a specific doctoral position and should not be considered as a general approval to supervise.

 The Green Light form is completed and submitted by the intended principal supervisor, together with the application for establishing a doctoral position, to the department where the doctoral student will be registered.

-Note that a Green Light only consider supervisor skills, and that there are other criteria that must be met for a doctoral position to be established (financial plan, quality of research project, co-supervisors etc).
+Note that a Green Light only considers supervisor skills and time for supervision, and that there are other criteria that must be met for a doctoral position to be established (financial plan, quality of research project, co-supervisors etc).

 A Green Light can in some situations be issued separately from the decision of establishing a doctoral position, for example for a KID-application, an application for CSC doctoral students or when a new principal supervisor is to be appointed during ongoing doctoral education.

 The decision of Green Light is made by a group at the department.
 The head of the department and the director of doctoral studies are always involved in the decision-making.